 The Bioeconomy to 2030: A Researcher’s Perspective - Webinar

-On Wednesday, October 20th, Teagasc held an online webinar “The Bioeconomy to 2030: A Researcher’s Perspective”.
-The event was held as part of Bioeconomy Ireland Week 2021.
-In this webinar, introduced and moderated by Professor Maeve Henchion, Teagasc researchers reflected on their work to date on the bioeconomy as well as looking to the future and the impact they aim to achieve.
+“The Bioeconomy to 2030: A Researcher’s Perspective” webinar took place on 20 October, which organised as part of Bioeconomy Ireland Week 2021.
+In this webinar, Teagasc researchers reflected on their work to date on the bioeconomy as well as looking to the future and the impact they aim to achieve.

 Teagasc’s Research Directorate was closely involved in the development of the National Bioeconomy Policy Statement, which was published in 2018.
 It continues to support the development of the bioeconomy though research grounded in science & technology as well as social science-based disciplines.

 This webinar was introduced and moderated by Professor Maeve Henchion, Teagasc.

 Dr Ewen Mullins from Teagasc’s Crop, Environment and Land Use Programme, presented on the expansion of alternative uses and circularity potential of crops.